-- 1.1 Receives the Adoption@Heart Annual Report 2020/21; - 1.2 Considers the performance of the second year of the Regional Adoption Agency (RAA) and provides summary feedback to the next meeting of the Corporate Parenting Board.
+- 1.1 That the Children's Services and Education Scrutiny Board receives the Adoption@Heart Annual Report 2021/22. - That the Children's Services and Education Scrutiny Board considers the 1.2 performance of the third year of the Regional Adoption Agency (RAA) and provides summary feedback to the next meeting of the Corporate Parenting Board.